-Oregon State University policy prohibits students, employees and members of the general public from possessing, using or distributing marijuana in any form on any of the University’s campuses or facilities and during any University activities.
+Oregon State University prohibits students, employees and members of the general public from possessing, using or distributing marijuana in any form on any university-owned or -controlled property and during any university activities.

-As a recipient of considerable federal funding, such as financial aid and federal grants and contracts for research, the university is required to continue to prohibit the use and possession and distribution of all federally controlled substances – including marijuana.
-Consequently, such activity will remain prohibited by university policy and the OSU Student Conduct Code.
+2. As a recipient of considerable federal funding, such as financial aid and federal grants and contracts for research, the university is required to continue to prohibit the use and possession and distribution of all federally controlled substances – including marijuana.
+Consequently, such activity will remain prohibited by University Policy and the Code of Student Conduct.

-For the convenience and understanding of the University community, OSU’s most prominent marijuana-related policies are summarized below.
+For the convenience and understanding of the university community, several prominent marijuana-related unit rules and practices are summarized below:

-Oregon State University’s Student Conduct Code will continue to prohibit the possession, use, or distribution of marijuana, and such activity may result in disciplinary action.
+The Code of Student Conduct prohibits the possession, use, or distribution of marijuana or its derivatives, and such activity may result in disciplinary action.

-As an employer, Oregon State University will continue to abide by the federal Drug Free Workplace Act, which continues to prohibit the possession, use, manufacturing or distribution of marijuana in the workplace.
+As an employer, the university will continue to abide by the federal Drug Free Workplace Act, which continues to prohibit the possession, use, manufacturing or distribution of marijuana in the workplace.
 Any previously applicable University drug testing policies remain unchanged, but no new University policies will be implemented as a result of Measure 91.

-Oregon State University prohibits the possession, use or distribution of marijuana in residence and dining halls.
-The University also prohibits the possession of marijuana-related paraphernalia.
+The university prohibits the possession, use or distribution of marijuana in residence and dining halls.
+The university also prohibits the possession of marijuana-related paraphernalia.
 Marijuana possessed by students on campus will be confiscated and destroyed.

 STUDENT JOB POSTINGS

-Students are permitted to participate in OSU employment and/or internship opportunities associated with growing and cultivating industrial hemp for academic research purposes, with the following stipulations:
+Students are permitted to participate in university employment and/or internship opportunities associated with growing and cultivating industrial hemp for academic research purposes, with the following conditions:

 OSU EXTENSION PROGRAMS

-Oregon State University will hold OSU Extension Service and 4-H volunteers accountable to federal laws and University policies while performing duties on behalf of the university.
-OSU Extension Services will not provide instruction regarding how to grow, manufacture, distribute or dispense marijuana.
-Guidance on extension policy for providing instruction on industrial hemp can be found at: https://research.oregonstate.edu/cannabis-research
+The university will hold OSU Extension Service and 4-H volunteers accountable to federal laws and university policies while performing duties on behalf of the university.
+The OSU Extension Service will not provide instruction regarding how to grow, manufacture, distribute or dispense marijuana.

 Adopted: June 30, 2015